-Under IAS 32/FRS 25, as the company will be required to deliver cash on exercise of the option, the contract meets the definition of a financial liability.
+Under IAS 32, as the company will be required to deliver cash on exercise of the option, the contract meets the definition of a financial liability.
 The premium received on the issue of the option is required to be taken directly to equity.

-Journal entries for the IFRS42 / converged UK GAAP balance sheet
+Journal entries for the IFRS44 balance sheet